Why is the government subsidising pollution in the form of free credits?

 How would this affect workers in these industries?

 While most companies can reduce emissions in order to avoid the increased costs of carbon, paying an accurate carbon cost will be financially challenging for companies where decarbonisation requires a complete transformation to next-generation technology like Methanex.
 There are limits to a company’s ability to pass costs on to customers or find savings through efficiency and innovation.
 This might result in many workers losing their jobs.
 It is important that any affected workers have adequate support, and that no one is left behind in the transition.
-E Tū’s has outlined four key areas that are needed to ensure a just transition: Social dialogue and planning, involving workers in the transition plans; Supporting workers in transition - things like funded retraining, multi-employer redeployment schemes; Social protection - so that every worker whose job might be lost would have income support; Economic diversification - so regions that lose large employers have good replacement jobs to maintain thriving economies; Funds generated by ending free credits can help to pay for a just transition for any affected workers.
+E Tū has outlined four key areas that are needed to ensure a just transition:

 How does this relate to the NZ Steel deal announced by the government in 2023?

-NZ Steel will receive $110 million from the government towards switching a steel making furnace and two kilns from coal to electricity.
-A further $30 million is allocated as performance incentives if NZ Steel if the project is commissioned by 2027 and NZ Steel can eliminate a further 800,000 tonnes of annual emissions by 2030.
-NZ Steel will pay the remaining $160-190 million.
-This will eliminate around 1% of New Zealand’s annual emissions and 45% of NZ Steel’s annual emissions, as well as making a significant contribution towards New Zealand’s emissions budgets.
 While this is good news and a step in the right direction, it is disappointing that NZ Steel needed this investment from the government after not paying a fair price for their emissions in the first place.
-Free allocation has broken the ETS, which is clearly not creating the price incentives to decarbonise.
+Due to free allocation, the Emissions Trading Scheme is not creating price incentives to decarbonise.
 This was clearly demonstrated by NZ Steel’s comments that they would not have moved forward with the project without the government support, as there “would be no direct financial benefit”.
 If we want more situations of large industries partnering with the government to reduce their emissions, this needs to be in the context of ending the free carbon credits they receive.

 How it would work